This page provides information on housing development in the historic built environment.

 - Assessing the impact of development on the setting of heritage assets

-Historic England has also commissioned external research into the issues created by current housing trends and their effects on historic places.
+Historic England has also commissioned the following reports into the issues created by current housing trends and their effects on historic places.

 Existing historic housing